 What is vaginal discharge?

-Though “normal” varies slightly from person to person, normal vaginal discharge is generally mucus-like, clear, or whiteish.
-Discharge can have a slight odor (it’s a cocktail of dead vaginal skin cells and bacteria that comes out of an organ, after all), and healthy discharge can smell faintly musky, sour, or “earthy”.
+Though “normal” varies slightly from person to person, normal vaginal discharge is generally mucus-like, clear, whiteish, or slightly yellow.
+Discharge can have a slight odor (it’s a cocktail of dead vaginal skin cells and bacteria that comes out of an organ, after all), and normal discharge can smell faintly musky, sour, or “earthy”.
 Closer to your period, you might notice that the smell of your discharge is a bit more noticeable or starts to smell more metallic.

 Vaginal discharge also responds to the hormonal fluctuations caused by your menstrual cycle and follows a pretty predictable pattern.
-Throughout your cycle, vaginal discharge changes from dry → sticky and white → thin, creamy/milky → then slippery/stretchy and clear.
+Typically speaking, healthy vaginal discharge will follow a monthly pattern.
+Normal vaginal discharge types include:

 Abnormal vaginal discharge might be gray, yellow, or green, have a watery, clumpy, or frothy consistency, and have a foul or fishy odor.